TheRealMopcornPuncher/Voltcore-V2/README.md

 File titled 'bom_voltcorev2.csv' is a downloadable list containing the parts needed in this project.
 (Bill of materials)

+File titled 'bom_voltcorev1.csv' is an archived list containing the parts needed for version 1 of this project.
+(Outdated bill of materials)

 ---

 # Images